 A new fellowship programme is being offered for cancer nurses in Europe as an extension of ESO’s Clinical Training Centres Fellowship programme for oncology physicians.
 This Fellowship programme is held in collaboration with the European Oncology Nursing Society (EONS).

-The aim is to encourage the reduction of variability in outcomes of cancer care between countries, as well as within regions in each country, by giving cancer professionals the chance to experience working in multiprofessional teams in accredited centres in Europe.
+The aim is reduce variability in outcomes of cancer care not just between countries but also within regions in each country, by giving cancer professionals the chance to experience working in a multi-functional team in an accredited Centre in Europe.

-The nurses’ clinical training centres programme will offer cancer nurses the opportunity to spend a period in a clinical setting specially designed to increase knowledge, improve professional development and to encourage mobility within EU and different countries.
+The nurses’ Clinical Training Centres Programme will offer cancer nurses the opportunity to spend time in a clinical setting specially designed to increase knowledge, improve professional development and to encourage mobility within EU and different countries.

-At the end of the training period at the host centre it is anticipated that candidates, as well as having improved their skills and knowledge in cancer nursing will also be given a good overview of all the issues involved in the running of a successful Cancer Unit.
+At the end of the training period it is anticipated that candidates will improve their skills and knowledge in cancer nursing, and will have experienced a comprehensive overview of all the issues involved in the running of a successful cancer unit.

-ESO will refund the cancer nurse with relevant travel costs and a grant of 2000 Euros for each 4-week period.
+ESO will refund the applicant with relevant travel costs and a grant of 2000 Euros for each 4-week period.
 Accommodation is not provided and is to be arranged by the applicant.

 Profile of the candidate: